foxdonut/meiosis/tutorial/lessons/03-update-state-react.md

 @flems react/03-update-state-solution.jsx,app.html,app.css react,react-dom 750 hidden

-When you are ready, continue on to [04 - Update Function](04-update-function-react.html).
+When you are ready, continue on to [04 - Streams](04-streams-react.html).

 [Table of Contents](toc.html)